UPSC Eligibility Criteria 2020 – Age Limit & Educational Qualification

 Proof of Date of Birth for UPSC Exam

-The date of birth accepted by the Commission is that entered in the 10+2 class (Matriculation or Secondary School) Leaving Certificate or in a certificate recognised by an Indian University as equivalent to 10+2 (Matriculation or in an extract from a Register of Matriculates) maintained by a University, which extract must be certified by the proper authority of the University or in the Higher Secondary or an equivalent exam certificate.
+The date of birth accepted by the Commission is that entered in the 10+2 class (Matriculation or Secondary School) Leaving Certificate or in a certificate recognized by an Indian University as equivalent to 10+2 (Matriculation or in an extract from a Register of Matriculates) maintained by a University, which extract must be certified by the proper authority of the University or in the Higher Secondary or an equivalent exam certificate.
 These certificates are required to be submitted only at the time of applying for the Civil Services Mains Exam.

 - The expression (10+2) Matriculation / Secondary Examination Certificate in this part of the instruction includes the alternative certificates mentioned above.